ErnSur/ErnSur.github.io/content/post/cheat-sheet-editor/index.md

 ## Icons

-> Functions that load or set editor icons will find the appropriate texture for the active editor theme if certain conditions are met
+> Certain functions that load or set editor icons will find the appropriate texture for the active editor theme if certain conditions are met
 > - Icon textures for light and dark themes are in the same directory
-> - Icons for the dark theme are indicated by the prefix: "d_"
+> - Dark theme icon name starts with the prefix: "d_"
-> - The icon name or path passed to the function argument was pointing to the light version of the texture
+> - The icon name, path or texture passed to the function was pointing to the light version of the image
 >
 > **Example**:
-> Given that these files exist:
-> - _Icons/ScriptIcon.png_
-> - _Icons/d_ScriptIcon.png_
+> ```c#
+> // Assuming the editor theme is set to dark
+> // and there are two icons located at Assets/myIcon.png and Assets/d_myIcon.png
 >
+> // This will return the Assets/d_myIcon.png because Editor theme is set to dark
+> var darkIcon = EditorGUIUtility.IconContent("Assets/myIcon.png").image;
+>
+> // This will return the Assets/myIcon.png because AssetDatabase.LoadAssetAtPath always returns the exact asset
+> var icon = AssetDatabase.LoadAssetAtPath<Texture2D>("Assets/myIcon.png");
+>
+> var monoImporter = (MonoImporter)AssetImporter.GetAtPath("Assets/SomeScript.cs");
+> // This will set the icon to Assets/d_myIcon.png because Editor theme is set to dark
+> monoImporter.SetIcon(icon);
-> `monoImporter.SetIcon(AssetDatabase.LoadAssetAtPath<Texture2D>("Icons/ScriptIcon.png"));`
+> ```
-> In the above example editor shows different mono importer icons depending on the active editor theme.

 - [Iconography](https://www.foundations.unity.com/fundamentals/iconography)
 - {{<doc EditorGUIUtility.IconContent>}} Load icon texture from editor resources.
 Find icons in [Editor Icon Browser](https://github.com/ErnSur/unity-editor-icons)